 Vermilion flycatchers have a high, rapid “pip-pip-pip-pip” song that lasts roughly 10 syllables and increases in tempo at the end.
 They also have a sharp, “peeeent” trill call.

-The female parent will incubate a brood of 2-4 oval-shaped, eggs for 14-15 days.
-The eggs are white with bold spotting that may be brown, gray or purplish.
-After hatching, both parents work to feed the altricial young for an additional 15 days until the fledglings are ready to leave the nest.
-A mated pair can raise 2 broods per year.
+The female vermilion flycatcher parent will incubate a brood of 2-4 oval-shaped eggs for 14-15 days.
+The eggs are white with bold spotting that may be brown, gray, or purplish.
+After hatching, both parents work to feed the helpless chicks for an additional 15 days until the fledglings are ready to leave the nest.
+A mated pair of vermilion flycatchers can raise 2 broods per year.

 While these flycatchers are not considered threatened or endangered, overuse of pesticides can dramatically reduce their available food supplies.
 In Texas and southeastern California, populations are slowly decreasing.
 Preserving habitat and minimizing pesticide contamination is vital to slow population loss and ensure the continued success of these birds.